 2019 is starting off on a high note for many in the cannabis industry, especially for Wana Brands.
 The number-one edibles brand in the United States, Wana will be available for the first time this month in Michigan dispensaries, through a partnership with High Life Farms, as the state’s new cannabis regulations take effect.
 Recently named one of the 50 Best Companies to Work For in Cannabis and profiled on Inc 5000’s Fastest Growing Companies List, this dynamic enterprise continues to make impressions within the sector and beyond.
-Founder and CEO Nancy Whiteman will be a featured speaker at SXSW 2019 in March to discuss non-obvious trends in the sector, as well as many other engagements throughout the first quarter of the year.
+CEO Nancy Whiteman will be a featured speaker at SXSW 2019 in March to discuss non-obvious trends in the sector, as well as many other engagements throughout the first quarter of the year.
 Before the excitement reached a fever pitch, Honeysuckle caught up with Whiteman at Marijuana Business Daily’s Marijuana Business Conference in Las Vegas for the scoop on how Wana’s new developments are truly enhancing life for consumers, corporate partners, and the greater good.

 NANCY WHITEMAN: First of all, I wish everybody knew the company.
 Of course, we’re getting there and as we roll out more and more states, my intention is to be a well-known national brand.
 We’re probably as close as anybody is on the edible side of the business.
 So what do I think accounts for that longevity?
 I think it all starts with a great product and “great” means a couple of things to me: It means it tastes great, but also means it’s completely consistent and that’s so, so, so important in edibles.
 When we started in 2010, in Colorado there were no regulations that required third party potency testing but we always did from the very first batch we ever made.
 We always potency-tested, so that was the core of our reputation for consistency, and that was really a personal value of mine.